 Every day sales job offers are being lost because candidates are failing to prepare properly for their sales interview.
 When looking for a job in sales, you, as a salesperson, really have to sell yourself as someone who has real sales talent.
 If you can’t sell yourself, how can you sell the company’s products or services?

-Here are some tips that may help you give a winning sales performance about you – the product and service you are selling – to the hiring manager in a sales interview.
+Here are some sales interview tips that may help you give a winning sales performance about you – the product and service you are selling – to the hiring manager in a sales interview.

 Prior to the Interview